sirt3tris/ArtifactSurvey/index.md

 # Introduction

 Artifact is a digital card game developed by Valve and released on November 28th, 2018.
-Despite the initial excitement of online gaming communities and internet personalities, the innovative mechanics and the depth of its strategic aspects, Artifct launch was a big flop.
+Despite the initial excitement of online gaming communities and internet personalities, the innovative mechanics and the depth of its strategic aspects, Artifact launch was a big flop.
 The player numbers started to dramatically drop following the game release, and Artifact reputation became controversial.
 As a consequence many streamers, youtubers and professional players decided not to commit time and resources in a game that was clearly not attracting enough interest.
 According to the most popular opininons, Artifact insuccess seems to be driven by a combination of factors:
 - The lack of a proper ladder and rewards;
 - The monetization system requires to pay to obtain cards and access the most competitive game modalities;